What is the St James Way?

-The Northern route of the St James Way also passes through the city of Bilbao which is packed with things to see and do.
-The famous Guggenheim Museum is a real highlight, the architecture of the building is renowned and the exhibitions inside are plentiful and varied.
+The Northern route of the St James Way also passes through Bilbao, which is packed with things to see and do.
+The famous Guggenheim Museum is a real highlight, the architecture of the building is renowned, and the exhibitions inside are plentiful and varied.

 4. The Via Francigena

-It takes approximately 20 days to complete the full Via Francigena from Lucca to Rome, however, it is possible to do it in sections.
+It takes approximately 20 days to complete the full Via Francigena from Lucca to Rome.
+However, it is possible to do it in sections.
 One of the most popular sections is the Via Francigena in Tuscany.
-Many pilgrims complete this section of the way and walk from Lucca to Siena in a week.
+Many pilgrims complete this section and walk from Lucca to Siena in a week.

 On the Tuscan section of the Via Francigena, walkers enjoy the rolling hills and vineyards of the region.
 The Roman architecture dotted throughout the trail is very different from other Camino routes, and the medieval towers in Siena are a must-see.
 This historical, artistic, cultural and gastronomic tour is a welcome addition to the Camino.